usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _Lifetime_, by Erika de Casier
+- _separated at birth_, by STILLZ, 千葉雄喜
+- _Amplifier Worship_, by Boris
 - _Magic, Alive!_, by McKinley Dixon
 - _Hymnal_, by Lyra Pramuk
 - _Black Man!_, by Teller Bank$, Wino Willy